 One of the Airport's major challenges has been its ability to expand to meet the increasing demand for air travel and ultimately reduce the strain this growth has on existing facilities and infrastructure.
 In 2015, the Airport introduced its new master plan that will serve as the blueprint for Airport development over the next two decades.
-In the near term, the Airport will focus on expanding cargo facilities, remodeling various elements of the domestic terminal and concourses, building an end-around taxiway for Runway 9L - 27R, and building new parking capacity to mitigate future reductions due to construction.
-Longer-term plans include the demolition and replacement of the north and south parking decks, additional gates and a possible sixth runway, to be built just north of the fifth runway.
+In the near term, the Airport will focus on expanding cargo facilities, remodeling various elements of the domestic terminal and concourses including the addition of five domestic gates, building an end-around taxiway for Runway 9L - 27R, and building new parking capacity to mitigate future reductions due to construction.
+Longer-term plans include the demolition and replacement of the north and south parking decks, additional gates and a sixth runway, to be built just north of the fifth runway.